iritaca/dnd-slim-version/tasks.md

 - [] Routing
 - [] generate more monster with random data
 - [] Create a new screen where yo can see the stats of the monsters in all the game.
+- [] if player is battling, disable the escape button.

 # ideas of what to learn next